On-Page SEO

 Takeaway

-A meta title is an HTML element that appears as the webpage title on search engine result pages and creates the first impression of a webpage.
+A meta title is an HTML element that defines the title of a webpage and appears as the main link in search engine results.

 Related Articles